 The benefit of this setup would have been that I could use a cheap host that needed only to serve HTML and support SSH or FTPS as well as Mod Rewrite for pretty links.
 It would also have been quite secure because I wouldn't have to open a port in my home network in order for the Pi to be updated with any changes.
 It would also have been easy to update and add content.
 Alas, it wasn't to be.

 A kind of prototype worked on my server.
 For that, I used the Linux version of Dropbox which is relatively easy to configure.
-Unfortunately, as I found out later, the free version is limited to three devices including, of course, the server.
+Unfortunately, as I found out later, the free version is limited to three devices including the server itself.

 You can't change the location of the Dropbox directory: it's in the home folder of the user you run it under.
 That's not a problem though, because you can use simlinks to link the /content folder within your Hugo install to the one within your Dropbox folder and it works fine.